-In order to successfully appeal a grade, a student must offer convincing written arguments that good cause exists for mandating a change of grade.
-If a student fails to appeal a final grade within 15 work days from the date the grade is posted to the student's record, the student forfeits the right to appeal.
+In order to successfully appeal a final course grade, a student must offer convincing written arguments that good cause exists for mandating a change of grade.
+If a student fails to appeal a final grade within seven (7) days from the date the grade is posted to the student's record, the student forfeits the right to appeal.